 Why You Might Lose Your Financial Aid

-• Rise in income: Financial aid eligibility is calculated for students each year based on information provided on the Free Application for Federal Student Assistance (FAFSA).
+• Increase in income: Financial aid eligibility is calculated for students each year based on information provided on the FAFSA.
 An increase in your parents’ earnings — or your own earnings if you have a job — could bump up the amount you or your family are expected to contribute toward your education.
-That, in turn, reduces the financial aid you qualify for.
+That, in turn, reduces the financial aid or FAFSA grants you qualify for.

 • Falling grades: Your grades can affect your financial aid as well.
 While it may vary from school to school, students typically need to have a cumulative GPA of at least 2.0 and pass enough classes to complete a four-year bachelor’s degree program in six years.